wyb-sy/web-ACM-MM2021/index.md

 # **Network Architecture**

 ### **Deformation Estimation Module**

+The Deformation Estimation Module is proposed to estimate the correspondence between the reference image and the target image.
+The Attention Correlation Estimator and the Flow Field Estimator is first employed to estimate the attention map and the flow field between the reference image and the target image.
+Then the Combination Map Generator is used to predicts the combination maps to select from the warping results of the attention operation and the warping results of the flow-based operation.

 <p align='center'>
   <img src='./deformation_estimation.jpg'/>
 </p>

 ### **Image Synthesis Module**

+The image Synthesis Module is used to synthesis the final output by rendering target skeletons with reference texture.
+The architecture of this module is shown below.
+The warping block reassembles the reference neural textures according to the estimate deformations.
+Then the vivid neural textures are added to the feature maps extracted from the target skeletons to synthesis a realistic image.

 <p align='center'>
   <img src='./image_generation.jpg'/>